 A When you see it on your plants, pick off all affected leaves and burn, bury or consign them to the dustbin.
 This may control the disease in dry weather if you catch it early enough.
 Plants can often become heavily infected very quickly.
 Dig out and burn, bury or throw away the affected plants including all leaves and debris.

 Cut out overhead watering, and ventilate greenhouses as much as you can to reduce the humidity.
 Keep down weeds and basal shoots to improve airflow around the plant.

-Q Will it live long in the soil?
+Q Will chrysanthemum white rust live long in the soil?

 A It can last up to eight weeks in the soil, on tools, equipment and plant debris.
 After an attack, the infected plot must be kept chrysanthemum-free for at least two months.
 This is not too much of a problem as the attacks usually happen in late summer and early autumn, so the disease dies out during the winter.

-Q Can I take cuttings from infected plants?
+Q Can I take cuttings from plants infect by chrysanthemum white rust?